Teresa Earnhardt: Dale Earnhardt, Inc.

 Teresa headed Dale Earnhardt, Inc. (DEI) during two Busch Series championships in 1998 and 1999 and two Craftsman Truck Series championships in 1996 and 1998.
 Through Chance 2 Motorsports, she was also part owner of the Busch Series championship team in 2004 and 2005.
 Her first Daytona 500 win as a team owner occurred when driver of the No. 15 Chevrolet driven by Michael Waltrip won at the 2001 race.
 The win, however, was overshadowed by her husband's death in a crash during the final lap of the race.

-Teresa's strained relationship with her stepson Dale Earnhardt Jr. ended in May 2007 when he announced he would not be returning to DEI for the 2008 season after an agreement could not be reached that suited himself and his three siblings who claim equal right to the business.
+Teresa's strained relationship with her stepson Dale Earnhardt Jr. ended in May 2007 when he announced he would not be returning to DEI for the 2008 season after an agreement could not be reached that suited himself and his three siblings who claimed equal rights to the business.

 In late 2006, Teresa hired entertainment executive Max Siegel as President of Global Operations to help DEI expand into the entertainment industry.
 On July 25, 2007, DEI purchased Ginn Racing.

 Earnhardt Ganassi Racing merger

 Teresa was unable to retain the sponsorships of Budweiser and U.S. Army, who pulled support following the exit of Earnhardt Jr. This was a major factor leading to the merger with Chip Ganassi Racing with Felix Sabates in November 2008 that formed Earnhardt Ganassi Racing.

 In 2010, the team won the Daytona 500 with Jamie McMurray.

 In 2014, Teresa's ownership of the EGR team was absorbed by Ganassi, which reverted the name back to Chip Ganassi Racing.
 When Chip Ganassi was asked why the team released her, he replied "Teresa was a good partner but she was no longer there.
 So I just bought her share of the team and reverted the name."

-Dale Earnhardt Inc. continues to operate in Mooresville, NC, as the parent company of the varied Earnhardt businesses, and Teresa works to continue her late husband's legacy through the work of the Dale Earnhardt Foundation.
+Dale Earnhardt Inc. continues to operate in Mooresville, NC, as the parent company of the varied Earnhardt businesses, and Teresa works to make money off of her late husband's legacy through the work of the Dale Earnhardt Foundation.